the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-data-curation.md

 Data description requires that you are able to interpret the data; derive data; produce research outputs; author publications; data anonymisation; data visualization; data validation  and prepare the data for preservation.
 So it is important that you describe the research data so that it is discoverable and usable over time.
 There are also  metadata standard that already exist to help you with standardised descriptions.

 ### 5. Data preservation
-Please find more information using this link: https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-dmp.html
+Please find more information in the chapter on [Data Management Plans](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-dmp.html). https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-dmp.html

 ### 6. Data access